Arrest of U.S. Millionaire Grows into Massive Sex Trafficking Case

 American millionaire and sex offender Jeffrey Epstein was met with handcuffs when he disembarked from his private jet at New Jersey’s Teterboro airport on Saturday, while across the Hudson river FBI agents crow-barred their way through the tall oak doors of his Upper East Side townhouse, reportedly the largest private residence in New York.

 Inside, a “vast trove” of nude photos of what appear to be underage girls and a massage room filled with sex paraphernalia added to a “mountain” of criminal evidence against the socialite, and within 24 hours Epstein’s arrest became the biggest scandal in the world, engulfing presidents, royals, and A-list celebrities.

-In indicting Epstein, New York’s Southern District court (SDNY) has swiftly brought back to life a decade-old federal probe into a man whose wealth, status, and political connections allegedly allowed him to secretively rig a judicial system and evade serious criminal consequences for trafficking, molesting, and raping underage girls; and whose figure has come to represent the enduring elusiveness of justice for survivors of sexual violence.
+In indicting Epstein, New York’s Southern District court (SDNY) swiftly brought back to life a decade-old federal probe into a man whose wealth, status, and political connections allegedly allowed him to secretively rig a judicial system and evade serious criminal consequences for trafficking, molesting, and raping underage girls; and whose figure has come to represent the enduring elusiveness of justice for survivors of sexual violence.

-The indictment that was unsealed on Monday charges Epstein—who famously rubbed elbows with Donald Trump, Bill Clinton, Prince Andrew, and former Israeli Prime Minister Ehud Barak, among many others—with sex trafficking conspiracy and sex trafficking.
+The indictment unsealed on Monday charges Epstein—who famously rubbed elbows with Donald Trump, Bill Clinton, Prince Andrew, and former Israeli Prime Minister Ehud Barak, among many others—with sex trafficking conspiracy and sex trafficking.